anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 <a name="5.1"></a>
 ## 5.1 Introduction

-> Summary of what is included in this chapter and how it will be used to drive RA-compliant Reference Implementations via Reference Certifications.
+> Summary of what is included in this chapter and how it will be used to drive Reference Implementations conformant to RA2.

 > Need to be clear [about "exposed" and "internal" interfaces](../../../ref_model/chapters/chapter04.md#4.1.1), in addition to the Kubernetes API and any other APIs used by Application Management capabilities (as opposed to exposed interfaces, which are those used by the workloads themselves).